agzg/bundles/README.md

 ### Requirements
 Bundles requires the following:
 * An installation of [Golang](https://golang.org/dl/) >= 1.15
-* `"github.com/skratchdot/open-golang/open"`
+* `go get github.com/skratchdot/open-golang/open`

 ### Usage
-Download the "github.com/skratchdot/open-golang/open" package using `go get "github.com/skratchdot/open-golang/open"`, then download the source code (or clone the repository using `git clone https://github.com/aliazam/bundles.git`).
-Ensure you also have GoLang installed on your system.
+Download the "github.com/skratchdot/open-golang/open" package using `go get "github.com/skratchdot/open-golang/open"`, then download the source code (or clone the repository using `git clone https://github.com/agzg/bundles.git`).

 Read [the syntax section](#syntax) to learn how to code in Bundles, and [the execution section](#execution) to learn how to compile the said script.